Suzan Farmer

 Suzan Maxine Farmer (16 June 1942 – 17 September 2017) was an English film and television actress.
 She was regularly cast in movies produced by Hammer Films.

 Early life

 The daughter of David Farmer, a trader in metals, and Eleanor (née Best), she was born in Maidstone, Kent, although the family later moved to Bray in Berkshire, near the location of Bray Studios, later used by Hammer.
-Her younger brother is the city financier Michael Farmer, now a Conservative life peer.
+Her younger brother is the Baron Farmer, the city financier and a Conservative life peer.
 Their parents were alcoholics, as her brother related in his maiden speech in the House of Lords in 2014, saying the two children "experienced the poverty, neglect and shame that are such potent drivers of social exclusion".
 David Farmer's company was liquidated and he died before his elder child was seven.
 Suzan Farmer trained at the Central School of Speech and Drama.